 a.
 If the student completes sufficient credits to earn a 67% completion rate by the end of the financial aid warning semester, the warning will be lifted (provided the student meets all other SAP guidelines).

 b.
-If the student does not complete sufficient credits to earn a 67% completion rate by the end of the financial aid warning semester, financial aid will be terminated.
+If the student does not complete sufficient credits to earn a 67% completion rate by the end of the financial aid warning semester, financial aid will be suspended.
 The student will not qualify for financial aid effective the next semester of attendance and until such time as the student again meets all SAP guidelines.

 Maximum Time Frame